paladin-t/bitty/README.md

 ## Compiling from source

-You can compile a core version from this repository, and customize redistributable binary to:

-* Change application icon natively
-* Change splash natively (keeping is thankful)
-* Encrypt assets in your own way
-* Link with 3rd-party libraries
-* Introduce your own API
-* Bring to other platforms

-See the [README](src/README.md) under the "src" directory for source code architecture.

 A C++14 capable compiler is required, any compiler came after 2014 should be ok.
 You need to get this repository and its submodules before build:

 ```sh